Bayezid075/FullStackCourse/README.md

 # FullStackCourse
-All Code And other required files are here without video and it's by intercetive care
+All Code And other required files are here without video and it's by intercetive care.
+- Bayezid